ManavPatni/BMI-Calculator/README.md

 # BMI-Calculator
-This is a program to calculate bmi base on height in m and weight in kg.
+This is a program to calculate bmi base on height in cm and weight in kg.
 This program is written in python.